lchristidis/Various_Python/README.md

 # Various_Python
-Various scripts I worked on
+Various scripts I worked on and updated local git from github